 Keith Sharp earned a Bachelor of Music degree in 1984.
 He's been a string educator in Brisbane since then, creating award-winning programs and compositions.
 His works are popular in Australia and internationally.
 Keith is also a clinician, guest conductor, and guest lecturer.

-Keith Sharp is a string educator in Brisbane, Australia, where he teaches and has produced award-winning string programs and ensembles.
-He is also a composer whose works are famous in Australia and internationally.
-Keith is an active clinician, guest conductor, and lecturer.
+Keith Sharp earned his Bachelor of Music degree in 1984.
+He works as a string educator in Brisbane, Australia, producing award-winning string programs and ensembles and composing music.
+His works are famous in Australia and have gained recognition in the US, UK, and Germany.
+Keith is also a clinician, guest conductor, and guest lecturer.

 "March Triumphant" in G major is a majestic piece suitable for special occasions.
 Its stirring rhythmic motifs provide satisfying melodies for all instrumentalists.
 Rehearse ensemble tone, dynamic contrasts, and rhythmic precision for uniformity.
 Confirm G major finger patterns within the ensemble.